bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/guides/contracts.md

 "Nemo" and "Neminem" are Also in the chatroom.
 They collectively agree to transfer satoshis between each other so no one besides them can reliably determine who controls which satoshis.
-But they are faced with a dilemma: who transfers their satoshis to one of the other two pseudonymous persons first?
+But they're faced with a dilemma: who transfers their satoshis to one of the other two pseudonymous persons first?
 The CoinJoin-style contract, shown in the illustration below, makes this decision easy: they create a single